TesCoder/IR/README.md

-# Ivy Ready
+# IR

-This repository contains all the code used for implementing the form signing and contact form features for Ivy Ready.
+This repository contains all the code used for implementing the form signing and contact form features for IR.

 ## Components